garethlamb/animal_classifier_pipeline/README.md

 # Animal Classifier HK

-[//]: # Brief overview on what the package does

 Camera traps are cameras with a motion sensor that take a picture whenever something moves in front of them.
-They are often used as an inexpensive and noninvasive method of observing animals in the wild, however they do have one major drawback.
-As they are triggered by any movement, wind and changes in lighting can severly clutter databases with images that do not have any animal.
+They are often used as an inexpensive and non-invasive method of observing animals in the wild, however they do have one major drawback.
+As they are triggered by any movement, wind and changes in lighting can severely clutter databases with images that do not have any animal.

 This package provides an easy-to-use function that identifies the species of the animals that were detected by MegaDetector and sorts